 Financial entities, such as investment companies and investment advisers, are generally subject to extensive government regulation and intervention.
-Government regulation and/or intervention may change the way a Portfolio is regulated, affect the expenses incurred directly by the Portfolio and the value of its investments, and limit and/or preclude a Portfolio's ability to achieve its investment objective.
+Government regulation and/or intervention may change the way a Portfolio is regulated, affect the expenses incurred directly by the Portfolio and the value of its investments, and limit and/or preclude a Fund's ability to achieve its investment objective.
 Government regulation may change frequently and may have significant adverse consequences.
 Moreover, government regulation may have unpredictable and unintended effects.
 Many of the changes required by the Dodd-Frank Act could materially impact the profitability of the Portfolios and the value of assets they hold, expose the Portfolios to additional costs, require changes to investment practices, and adversely affect the Portfolios' ability to pay dividends.
 For example, the Volcker Rule's restrictions on proprietary trading have negatively impacted fixed income market making capacity, which resulted in reduced liquidity in certain fixed income markets.
 Other regulations, such as the Risk Retention Rules, have increased costs for certain securitization transactions.
 Additional legislative or regulatory actions to address perceived liquidity or other issues in fixed income markets generally, or in particular markets such as the municipal securities market, may alter or impair the Portfolios' ability to pursue their investment objectives or utilize certain investment strategies and techniques.
 While there continues to be uncertainty about the full impact of these and other regulatory changes, it is the case that the Portfolios will be subject to a more complex regulatory framework, and may incur additional costs to comply with new requirements as well as to monitor for compliance in the future.

 Actions by governmental entities may also impact certain instruments in which a Portfolio invests.
 For example, certain instruments in which a Portfolio may invest rely in some fashion upon LIBOR.
 LIBOR is an average interest rate, determined by the ICE Benchmark Administration, that banks charge one another for the use of short-term money.
 The United Kingdom's Financial Conduct Authority, which regulates LIBOR, has announced plans to phase out the use of LIBOR by the end of 2021.
-There remains uncertainty regarding the future utilization of LIBOR and the nature of any replacement rate (e.g., the Secured Overnight Financing Rate, which is intended to replace U.S. dollar LIBOR and measures the cost of overnight borrowings through repurchase agreement transactions collateralized with U.S. Treasury securities).
-Any potential effects of the transition away from LIBOR on a Portfolio or on certain instruments in which a Portfolio invests can be difficult to ascertain, and they may vary depending on factors that include, but are not limited to: (i) existing fallback or termination provisions in individual contracts and (ii) whether, how, and when industry participants develop and adopt new reference rates and fallbacks for both legacy and new products and instruments.
-For example, certain of a Portfolio's investments may involve individual contracts that have no existing fallback provision or language that contemplates the discontinuation of LIBOR, and those investments could experience increased volatility or reduced liquidity as a result of the transition process.
-In addition, interest rate provisions included in such contracts may need to be renegotiated in contemplation of the transition away from LIBOR.
-The transition may also result in a reduction in the value of certain instruments held by a Portfolio or a reduction in the effectiveness of related Portfolio transactions such as hedges.
+There remains uncertainty regarding the future utilization of LIBOR and the nature of any replacement rate, and any potential effects of the transition away from LIBOR on a Fund or on certain instruments in which a Portfolio invests are not known.
+The transition process may involve, among other things, increased volatility or illiquidity in markets for instruments that currently rely on LIBOR.
+The transition may also result in a reduction in the value of certain instruments held by a Portfolio or reduce the effectiveness of related Portfolio transactions such as hedges.
 Any such effects of the transition away from LIBOR, as well as other unforeseen effects, could result in losses to the Portfolio.